elastic/kibana/packages/kbn-types/README.md

 ## Development

-During development this package is built separatly from the Kibana platform.
+During development this package is built separately from the Kibana platform.

 First make sure you run `npm install`, then: